bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 const gameStatusText = document.getElementById('game-status-text')
 ```

-In the loop function, let's add a `if/else` block around the `draw` function to make sure it doesn't run unless the game has started, and let's also update the status text to reflect this:
+In the loop function, let's add a `if/else` block around the `draw` function to make sure it doesn't run unless the game has started, and let's also update the status text to reflect this